TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 1/1 Kings 1.16.md

 ---

-And Bath-sheba bowed, and did obeisance unto the king.
-And the king said, What wouldest thou?
+Bathsheba bowed, and did obeisance to the king.
+The king said, "What would you like?"